TechnicalPursuit/TIBET/README.md

 ### TIBET is zero-reload.
 The entire TIBET platform is engineered to eliminate reload cycles.
-With TIBET's tools changes you make to your JavaScript, HTML, and CSS are reflected instantly without delay.
+With TIBET's tools the changes you make to your JavaScript, HTML, and CSS are reflected instantly without delay.

-Without the disruption of thousands of reloads per day your development process truly "flows".
-TIBET's interactive command line, web shell, and IDE make web development far more efficient.
+TIBET's interactive command line, web shell, and IDE make you far more efficient.
+Your development process truly "flows" without the disruption of thousands of restart/reload cycles per day.

 # Installation